wasiahamad/Major_Projects/README.md

 # Major Projects

-This repository contains various major projects developed by our team.
+This repository contains various major projects developed by [MD Wasi Ahmad](https://wasiahamad.github.io/Wasi-github.io/).
 Each project is organized into its own folder and includes all necessary files and documentation.

 ## Projects